yasiryagi/helpdesk/roles/validators/README.md

 In the UI, Validators can claim rewards in "bulks" of 40 `eras` at the time:
 1. In [Pioneer](testnet.joystream.org/), click `Validators` in the sidebar, and then the `Payouts` tab
 2. Make sure the `Max, x eras` are selected
-3. At the bottom of the page, all your you will see an overview of:
+3. At the bottom of the page, you will see an overview of:
   - which `eras` you can claim rewards for
   - the total amount `available` you are "owed"
   - the time `remaining` to claim (your "oldest") reward